 When to bid

 - Eligible bidders can bid on any lease allocation for agricultural Crown land after the auction has opened and before it closes.
 Auction dates will be advertised on this site, at Ministry of Agriculture Regional Offices and on the auctioneer's website.

 How to bid

-- Agricultural Crown land auction sales will be accessible online with services provided by a private auction company.
+- Agricultural Crown land lease auctions will be accessible online with services provided by a private auction company.
 Each bidder will need to register on the auction site in accordance with their requirements.

-The 2020 Crown land grazing rate is $8.52 per animal unit month.
-This rate is set by formula in section 3-5 of The Provincial Land (Agriculture) Regulations using the preceding October and November cattle prices.
+The 2020 Crown land grazing rates are $8.52 per animal unit month.
+This rate is set by formula in section 3-5 of The Provincial Land (Agriculture) Regulations using the preceding October and November cattle prices and billed yearly.

-Cultivation rates will be communicated to lessees in February 2020.
+Cultivation rates are communicated to lessees in February each year.
 Rental rates on sellable cultivated and previously cultivated lands increased by 45 per cent over the formula rate on January 1, 2018.
 The rate increase does not apply to co-op, former federal (PFRA) or transitioned Saskatchewan Pastures Program pastures.